kailash-manasarovar/statement/docs/index.md

 - They literally enjoy it!
 - A similarly worrying trend is the evidence suggesting that online manipulation techniques, coupled with clandestine drugging, can persuade women to marry if they're rich, and/or get pregnant quickly for more *product* supply.
 - I believe that the hundreds-of-thousands of Category A child-and-baby rape-porn we hear about on the news every week in the UK is produced in Dénia by the same gangs that so easily infiltrated the government school system.
-- They just stomped straight into public classrooms; and all the teachers, staff, and government administrators tipped their hats as they did.
+- They just stomped straight into public classrooms; and all the teachers, staff, and government administrators tipped their hats.
-- And let's never forget the long-established teachers and staff already working for the porn-gangs.
+- And let's never forget the long-established teachers and staff already on the porn-gang payroll.
 - The criminals know very well how valuable their product is to Western porn-addicts, and how international judicial systems will do nothing to stop them.
 - And of course everyone knows what happens to *very unwise* people who have unlimited power over others: the power of life and death by clandestine poisoning, the power of being able to manipulate a person into doing anything at all -> into experiencing strong emotions that include believing they're in a reciprocal love affair, to suicidal and homicidal feelings, or believing they are sufficiently sick to justify life-threatening surgery, or that they were born in the wrong body and should therefore chop bits off the perfect one they have, the power of knowing what a person is doing and where they are 24-hours a day, the power of listening to all their conversations, reading all their correspondence...
 - This is a self-destructing and totally insane one-way street to more and more excessive and appalling criminal psychoses acted out.